florish/florish/_drafts/shortening-the-feedback-loop.md

 We use Trello's checklists a lot for dividing work into smaller parts.
 While working on features, we sometimes saw initial five item checklists expand to twenty or even thirty cards.

-The first time this happened, we muddled through, anding up with a pull request containg about a hundred commits and thousands of lines of code.
+The first time this happened, we muddled through, anding up with a pull request containing about a hundred commits and thousands of lines of code.
 This is not good for all kinds of reasons, one being that reviewing such a large amount of code is difficult to do.

 Instead of expanding the feature along the way, consider moving parts of the original feature to new cards.
 (Trello support this by offering a "Convert to Card" feature for every checklist item.)

-This allows you to focus on the core feature at hand, without having to remember some parts are still missing, as Trello is keeping the information for you.
+This allows you to focus on the core feature at hand, with Trello helping you keep track of missing parts to be developed later on.

 OUTLINE:

 * Create new cards for non-essential functionality
 * Avoid putting multiple cards into a single pull request

-## Give feedback priority
+## Give reviews priority

+So now we moved our feature from Up Next to Doing, did some work, moved out extra stuff to new cards, and now we're done.
+The card is moved from Doing to Review.
+What can the reviewer do to speed things up?

+That's easy: give reviews priority over other work.
+This not only speeds up finishing the current feature, but also ensures next features are built on top of the latest and greatest codebase.

+In our workflow, a review is the last step before merging a feature branch into master.
+While the original feature developer can already start working on a new feature by creating a new branch from the pre-merge master, this is not ideal, as we probably need to rebase that work after merging the previous feature.

+Creating a new branch from an unmerged feature branch is another possibility.
+While this ensures the previous feature is already included, we found this to give all kinds of merging mayhem later on in development, especially when review feedback leads to new commits on the original feature branch.
+After having dealt with a situation a couple of times, we now avoid this whenever possible.

+While doing reviews quickly is a great tool for shortening the feedback loop, I'm not suggesting doing reviews fast-paced just to merge stuff in to master.
+Do take the time to thoroughly check things before giving the final go (or no go) on a feature.

 OUTLINE: